 - Keep hose nozzle in contact with the filler pipe to provide a ground against static sparks. - Fill the tank slowly to avoid danger of spillage. - Do not overfill the tank.
 Leave some room for the fuel to expand.
-In hot conditions fill the tank to about 80% of its maximum capacity.
+In hot conditions, fill the tank to about 80% of its maximum capacity.

 If fuel is spilt on the hull, use an ordinary, non-abrasive cleaner then wipe with a damp cloth and rinse the area with clean water.
+See also instructions given in "SERVICE AND MAINTENANCE" section.